AashitaK/ML-Workshops/README.md

 ### Topics covered in the guided sessions and hands-on exercises:
-Session 1: Data manipulation and feature engineering using pandas - 1
+Session 1: Data exploration and feature engineering using pandas - 1
+- Pandas dataframes as the central data structure for datasets
-- Reading csv files
+- Converting csv files to dataframes
 - Slicing and indexing dataframes using conditionals as well as iloc and loc methods.
-- Statistical summary and exploration
+- Statistical summary and exploration of dataframes
-- Detecting and filling missing values in the dataset
+- Detecting and filling missing values in the dataframes
 - Regular expressions for data extraction
 - Feature engineering such as creating new features
 - Basic plots
 - Correlation among features
-- Basic operations such as dropping rows/column, setting index, replacing values of a column using a dictionary, etc.
+- Basic operations such as dropping rows/columns, setting index, replacing values of a column using a dictionary, etc.

-Session 2: Data manipulation and feature engineering using pandas - 2
+Session 2: Data exploration and feature engineering using pandas - 2
 - One-hot encoding for categorical variables
 - Concatentating and merging dataframes
 - Split-apply-combine operations by grouping rows of a dataframe